djbritt/ClippyJS_EasyAccess/README.md

 Usage:

-Download zip file, extract, run index.html.
+Go to this site, https://download-directory.github.io/, enter https://github.com/djbritt/ClippyJS_EasyAccess , extract, run index.html
 --------------
 All the agent actions are queued and executed by order, so you could stack them.